If you dispose of any assets which have increased in value over time, you will most likely incur a Capital Gains tax liability.

 - You won’t have a CGT liability if you sell any personal effects up to the value of £6,000.

-- The lifetime limit of claims under entrepreneurs’ relief is currently £10m.
+- The lifetime limit of claims under entrepreneurs’ relief has been reduced from £10m to £1m from 11th March 2020 onwards.

 Calculating your CGT liability